cevr/ftld/README.md

 - 🤝 easy to integrate
 - 🎉 provides all around great DX

+# What it's not

+`ftld` is not a replacement for a full-featured library like [Effect](https://www.effect.website/).
+I highly recommend checking out Effect if you're looking for a more comprehensive library.
+Many of the ideas in `ftld` were inspired directly by Effect.

 # Installation

 `ftld` is available as an npm package.